 \subsubsection{Object classification}

-Object classification is the most often used downstream task for evaluation since the majority of existing methods learn point cloud representations on object-level datasets.
-As we introduced in Section \ref{Sec.classification}, there are two types of classification protocols, \textit{i.e.} the linear classification protocol and the fine-tuning protocol.
+Object classification is the most widely used task in evaluations since the majority of existing works learn point cloud representations on object-level point cloud datasets.
+As described in Section \ref{subsec.eval_criteria}, both two types of protocols are widely adopted including the linear classification protocol and the fine-tuning protocol.

-Linear classification on object datasets has been widely tested in the literature.
-Networks are first trained on ShapeNet~\cite{chang2015shapenet} or ModelNet40~\cite{wu2015modelnet} datasets with unsupervised learning methods.
-Then a linear SVM classifier is trained on the learned features of the training set in ModelNet10 or ModelNet40 \cite{wu2015modelnet}, and the classification results of the testing set are reported for evaluating the quality of learned point cloud object representations.
-Table \ref{tab.linear classification} lists the performances of existing methods as compared with supervised learning performances.
-The performances of unsupervised learning methods keep improving and some have even surpassed supervised learning methods, indicating the effectiveness and potential of unsupervised point cloud representation learning.
+Table \ref{tab.linear classification} summarizes the performance of the linear classification by existing methods.
+Specifically, linear classifiers are trained with the representations learned by different unsupervised methods on the ShapeNet or ModelNet40 dataset, and the classification results over the testing set over ModelNet10 and ModelNet40 are reported.
+For comparison, we also list supervised learning performances of the same backbone models over the same datasets.
+It can be seen that the performances of unsupervised learning methods keep improving and some methods have even surpassed supervised learning methods, demonstrating the effectiveness and great potential of URL of point clouds.

-Another evaluation protocol is fine-tuning unsupervised learned models on the object classification task and Table \ref{tab:finetune-cls} lists the performances on the ModelNet40 dataset.
-On one hand, classification models initialized with unsupervised pre-trained weights always reach better classification performances as compared with models trained from scratch with random initialization, regardless of backbone architectures.
-On the other hand, the performance gains are still limited (less than 1.5\%).
-One possible explanation is due to the limited size and diversity of the pre-training datasets including ShapeNet and ModelNet40) and the simplicity of existing backbone models.
-In comparison, thanks to the much larger pre-training datasets ImageNet~\cite{deng2009imagenet} and the more powerful backbone network ResNet ~\cite{he2016deep}, the state-of-the-art methods \cite{he2020momentum,grill2020bootstrap} for 2D image unsupervised pre-training are able to reach much larger performance gains in the classification task.
+Table \ref{tab:finetune-cls} lists fine-tuning performance on the ModelNet40 and ScanObjectNN datasets.
+We can see that classification models initialized with unsupervised pre-trained weights always achieve better classification performances as compared with random initialization, regardless of backbone architectures.
+On the other hand, the performance gaps are still limited, largely due to the limited size and diversity of the pre-training datasets (i.e., ShapeNet and ModelNet40) and the simplicity of existing backbone models.
+In comparison, thanks to the much larger pre-training datasets ImageNet~\cite{deng2009imagenet} and the more powerful backbone network ResNet ~\cite{he2016deep}, the state-of-the-art methods for unsupervised pre-training of 2D images are able to achieve more significant performance gains in the classification task.
 As discussed in Section \ref{Sec.Future}, we expect more diverse datasets and more advanced and generous backbone models that can set stronger foundations for this field.